todbot/Blink1Control2/Publishing.md

       osascript -e 'id of app "Blink1Control2-2.2.1"'
       osascript -e "id of app \"`pwd`/dist/mac/Blink1Control2.app\""
       ```
-    - To reset privacy database for particular app:
+    - To reset privacy database for particular app (to test Mac access dialogs):
       ```
       tccutil reset All com.thingm.blink1control2
+      ```

+    - To see valid signing identities
+      ```
+      security find-identity -v -p codesigning
+      ```
+    - Which can then be used to sign command-line apps with:
+      ```
+      codesign -s (identity from above) /path/to/executable
       ```

 - Windows signed apps: